 - Copies of licenses and insurance.

-Once plans are approved and a permit is issued, work may begin on installation.
-When installation is complete and successful testing is one, the Fire Prevention Office shall be contacted to schedule a “final” acceptance test.
-Acceptance testing must be scheduled at least 48 hours in advance by contacting the Duncanville Fire Prevention Office at (972) 780-5049 or (972) 780-5047.
+When plans are approved and the permit is issued, work may begin on installation.
+When installation is complete, and successful pre-testing is done, contact the Fire Prevention office for a “final” acceptance test.
+Please call 48 hours in advance for scheduling, phone numbers below.

-Fire extinguishing systems shall be serviced by a licensed fire extinguisher company at least semi-annually.
-The extinguisher service technician shall have their license on their person while at the job site.
-A tag meeting all State of Texas Licensing requirements shall be attached to the system at all times indicating the last date of service.
-Any extinguisher system receiving an unsatisfactory inspection indicated by a red or yellow tag from the extinguisher company will be deemed out of compliance.
+Fire extinguishing systems shall be serviced at least semi-annually.
+A licensed fire extinguisher company must perform this work.
+Extinguisher Service Technicians shall have their license on their person at the job site.
+There shall be a tag attached to the system indicating the last date of service-the tag shall meet all State of Texas Licensing requirements.
+Any extinguisher system receiving an unsatisfactory inspection (red or yellow tag) from the extinguisher company will be deemed out of compliance.
 The Duncanville Fire Marshal shall be notified immediately of systems out of service by the extinguisher company, and a written report left with the business.

 Event Vendor Requirements